linode/docs/docs/guides/development/version-control/using-gitlab-runners-with-linode-object-storage/index.md

 One of the GitLab Runners' most compelling offerings is an autoscaling setup, with the runners spinning up machines as needed to run tasks.

 To prepare your GitLab Runner Manager for this, you need some additional setup.
-By the end of this section of the tutorial though your instance can have an autoscaling runner with Docker Machine.
+By the end of this section of the guide though your instance can have an autoscaling runner with Docker Machine.

 ### Install Docker and Docker Machine

 GitLab Runners use Docker Machine to create machines for autoscaling pipeline execution.
 Docker Machine allows runners to create machines only as needed, making for a more efficient setup.
 Each machine, in turn, runs the given build, test, and deployment commands from your GitLab CI/CD pipeline.

 Your Runner Manager thus needs to have both Docker and Docker Manager installed to support autoscaling.
 Follow these steps to get these installed and running.
-Additionally, Docker Machine needs to interface with Linode, so these instruction include installation of the Linode Docker Machine driver.
+Additionally, Docker Machine needs to interface with Linode, so these instructions include installation of the Linode Docker Machine driver.

 {{< note >}}
 Docker Machine has been deprecated by Docker.
 However, GitLab maintains its own fork of the Docker Machine project to support GitLab Runners, until GitLab can mobilize another solution.
 The steps here install GitLab's fork of Docker Machine.